BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation

-From a task perspective, models with larger parameter scales perform better on tasks that demand high data precision, such as FDD, FQC, and CI.
-Notably, the proprietary models Claude-Sonnet-4 and Grok-4 show a significant gap compared to other proprietary models in these tasks, indicating that their computational capabilities require further enhancement to adapt to the application requirements of the financial domain.
-The results of the SA task reflect the difficulty of models in executing subjective analysis tasks; even the top-performing DeepSeek-V3.2 achieved an average accuracy of only 23.5\%, which is far below that of financial experts.
-Furthermore, in the SPP task, the best-performing Qwen3-235B-A22B-2507 reached an accuracy of only 36.9\%, confirming that current LLMs are still unable to meet the high demands of online tasks for precise stock movement prediction based on multi-dimensional information.
-Table~\ref{paa_results} presents the key metrics of six mainstream proprietary models in the asset allocation task, revealing significant differences in their real-world investment capabilities.
-DeepSeek-R1 demonstrates the most outstanding performance, leading in metrics such as total return, profit-loss ratio, and Sharpe ratio, while maintaining a maximum drawdown of -8\%, reflecting its superior risk-reward balancing capability.
-In contrast, ChatGPT-5 and Claude Sonnet-4 failed to outperform the market benchmark (SPY); specifically, ChatGPT-5 experienced a slight loss, with both its profit-loss ratio and Sharpe ratio falling below 1, suggesting that its strategy adjustment capabilities need improvement.
-Notably, although Grok-4’s return is moderate, its maximum drawdown is only -1\%, demonstrating exceptional risk control.
+From a task perspective, models with larger parameters performed better in high-precision demand tasks such as FDD, FQC, and CI.
+It should be noted that proprietary models Claude-Sonnet-4 and Grok-4 performed poorly in these tasks, indicating that their computational capabilities still need optimization to adapt to financial scenarios.
+The SA task exposed the models' shortcomings in relatively subjective analysis; even the best-performing DeepSeek-R1 achieved an average accuracy of only 32.3\%.
+Furthermore, in the SPP task, the top model Qwen3-235B-A22B-2507 reached an accuracy of only 36.9\%, confirming that current LLMs cannot yet meet the requirements of online tasks.

-Viewed comprehensively, in foundational capability testing, LLMs remain far below the level of financial experts (84.8\%), with a significant gap existing between the two; however, in online tasks, mainstream commercial proprietary models have demonstrated a certain degree of potential.
-This implies that there is still substantial room for improvement regarding the adaptation capabilities and practical potential of current LLMs in real-world financial business scenarios.
-Subsequent optimization efforts should focus on dimensions such as training data quality and scenario adaptability.
+The results under CoT setting are shown in Table \ref{mainresults_cot}.
+Contrary to the zero-shot setting, the CoT setting did not improve model performance but instead led to a decline for most models, with some experiencing significant decay.
+For instance, Claude-Sonnet-4’s average accuracy plummeted from 39.5\% to 13.7\%, highlighting its weakness in reasoning tasks.
+Conversely, DeepSeek-R1 achieved buck-the-trend growth, with its average accuracy increasing by nearly 9\% compared to zero-shot, reflecting better adaptability to CoT tasks.
+Overall, CoT amplified the reasoning logic defects in most models while releasing the potential of a few, providing an important reference for subsequent model optimization.

+Table \ref{paa_results} presents the core performance metrics of leading commercial LLMs compared to traditional quantitative strategies within the PAA task over the same period.
+Based on the results, DeepSeek-R1 demonstrates the best overall performance, outperforming other commercial models in total return, profit factor, and sharpe ratio; however, it exhibits high risk volatility with a maximum drawdown of 53\%.
+Aside from DeepSeek-R1, commercial models such as Claude-Sonnet-4 and Qwen3-Max failed to outperform the S\&P 500 ETF (SPY) and generally experienced varying degrees of drawdowns.
+Notably, the losses for Grok-4 and GPT-5 exceeded 10\%, indicating significant room for improvement regarding strategy optimization logic and adaptation to complex market environments.